 Studies show a dramatic reduction in reaction time while sleep deprivated.
 According to a study by the AAA Foundation for Traffic Safety, people who sleep six to seven hours a night are twice as likely to be involved in such a crash as those sleeping 8 hours or more, while people sleeping less than 5 hours increased their risk four to five times.

 Drowsy driving isn't limited to falling asleep while driving, but includes operating a motor vehicle while sleepy or fatigued.
 This is because data show sleep deprivation creates high risk for serious accidents.

 Nearly 5,000 collisions in Washington between 2012-2015 involved potential or documented drowsy driving.

 Washington currently has no "drowsy driving" law on the books but legislatures are considering a law that would specifically make it a crime.

 However, even without a law against it, fatigued drivers could be found guilty of reckless driving, vehicular assault, or vehicular homicide.
 Current law prohibits operating a vehicle "with disregard for the safety of others" which causes bodily harm or death to someone else.

 Drowsy driving causes car accidents, so please talk to your loved ones and friends about it, and be the designated driver if someone you know is attempting to drive while sleep deprived.
-Fatigued driving is simple to avoid, and here are some tips to think about and be a responsible driver.
+Fatigued driving is simple to avoid, and here are some tips to integrate into your driving habits.
 Fatigued driving is as serious as drunk or distracted driving, and should be treated with the same importance.